Gilbert Dauncey

-John Gilbert Dauncey (9 April 1936 - 11 October 2021) was a former Welsh cricketer.
+John Gilbert Dauncey (9 April 1936 – 11 October 2021) Welsh cricketer.
 He was a right-handed batsman who played for Glamorgan.
 He was born in Ystalyfera, in Glamorgan.

-Gilbert Dauncey played league cricket for Swansea, Metal Box, Pontardawe, Clydach and Mumbles.
+Dauncey played league cricket for Swansea, Metal Box, Pontardawe, Clydach and Mumbles.
 He made two first-class appearances for Glamorgan, during the 1957 season, having represented the Second XI since 1954.
 From the opening order, Dauncey scored his first-class best total of 34 in his debut innings, against Gloucestershire.
 His second and final first-class appearance came immediately afterwards, against Kent.

+Dauncey died on 11 October 2021, at the age of 85.